 The superintendent shall be responsible for developing administrative regulations to implement the workers' compensation plan and shall annually review the costs and performance of the plan with the board, making recommendations for changes as necessary.

-Cross Reference 404 Employee Health and Well-Being
+Legal Reference: Neb.
+Statute 48-101 et seq.
+Cross Reference 404 905 Employee Health and Well-Being Safety Program

-905 Safety Program